 8. Your coach will contact you to determine a location for your meeting

 Peer Academic Coaches can assist with skills that help students be successful in the classroom.
 For example, a Peer Academic Coach can help you create a semester calendar or study plan for upcoming exams, provide accountability, and discuss strategies for academic success.
 Sessions are most effective when you come prepared with questions and topics to discuss.

 A Peer Academic Coach can NOT provide academic advising, counseling services, or coaching in place of the services provided by Disability Support Services.

 Any Lehigh undergraduate student who is seeking to enhance their academic performance is encouraged to make an appointment with a Peer Academic Coach.

-Peer Academic Coaching sessions begin the fourth week of class (the week of September 12th).
+Peer Academic Coaching sessions begin on Monday, September 11th.

 No, meeting with a Peer Academic Coach cannot guarantee that you receive any grade.

 Students are expected to attend each session they schedule.
 We understand that things will come up and request at least 24 hours advance notice of cancellation.
 Two appointments that are missed with less than 24 hours notice will result in the termination of the coaching relationship.

 Peer Academic Coaches are NOT confidential resources.
 Peer Academic Coaches are considered mandated reporters.
 If they become aware of certain behavior, such as incidents of gender violence, bias, discrimination, harassment, sexual assault, sexual exploitation, stalking or intimate partner abuse, they are required to report that information to the University Police, an Advocate, or another University official.
 They will keep the information private, reporting the information only to the people that need to know.
 These individuals will follow up with you, offering support, resources, options and other information.
 If you do not want information reported to a University official, please contact the confidential resources available to you: Counseling & Psychological Services (610-758-3880) or the Chaplain's Office (610-758-3877).